-[Clause 1 inserted by No. 58 of 1995 s.
+[Clause 1 inserted: No. 58 of 1995 s.
 91.]

 2. Transitional provisions

 (1) Section 42C, as modified by subclause (2), applies to a post-1985 company after the expiration of the transition period but the company may determine by resolution without dissent that it is to apply as so modified from an earlier day.